bruprescott/CTDizzle/README.md

 # README
-If you are looking for the build guide to the original OpenCTD, [here it is](https://github.com/OceanographyforEveryone/OpenCTD).
+If you are looking for the build guide to the original OpenCTD, [it can be found here](https://github.com/OceanographyforEveryone/OpenCTD).

 ## This is the CTDizzle Mk3.
 ![CTDizzle](https://github.com/CTDizzle/CTDizzle/blob/master/Documentation/Images/20170517_185546.jpg)